-We are a clinical-stage pharmaceutical company dedicated to developing and commercializing sulopenem to be potentially the first oral branded penem available in the United States and the first and only oral and intravenous (IV) branded penem available globally.
-Penems, including thiopenems and carbapenems, belong to a class of antibiotics more broadly defined as \(\beta\)-lactam antibiotics, the original example of which was penicillin, but which now also includes cephalosporins.
+We are a pharmaceutical company dedicated to maximizing the commercial potential of ORLYNVAHTM, the first oral branded penem available in the United States and potentially the first and only oral and intravenous (IV) branded penem available globally.
+Penems, including thiopenems and carbapenems, belong to a class of antibiotics more broadly defined as β-lactam antibiotics, the original example of which was penicillin, but which now also includes cephalosporins.
 Sulopenem is a potent, thiopenem antibiotic delivered intravenously which is active against bacteria that belong to the group of organisms known as gram-negatives and cause urinary tract and intra-abdominal infections.
-We have also developed sulopenem in an oral tablet formulation, sulopenem etzadroxil-probenecid, which we refer to herein as oral sulopenem.
-We believe that sulopenem and oral sulopenem have the potential to be important new treatment alternatives to address growing concerns related to antibacterial resistance without the known toxicities of some of the most widely used antibiotics.
+We have developed sulopenem in an oral tablet formulation, sulopenem etzadroxil-probenecid, which we refer to herein as oral sulopenem or ORLYNVAHTM, as the context so requires.
+We refer to sulopenem delivered intravenously as sulopenem and, sulopenem together with oral sulopenem/ORLYNVAHTM, as our sulopenem program.
+We believe that sulopenem and ORLYNVAHTM have the potential to be important new treatment alternatives to address growing concerns related to antibacterial resistance without the known toxicities of some of the most widely used antibiotics, specifically fluoroquinolones.